 Suttles said the biggest technical challenge is that the fluid must be pumped in very quickly, and engineers need to make sure it goes into the well, not out through the , which could make the leak worse.

 A containment device is on the seafloor, ready to be put in place if the top kill fails or makes the leak worse.

-Engineers are working on several other backup plans in case the top kill doesn’t work, including injecting assorted junk into the well to clog it up, and lowering a new blowout preventer on top of the one that failed.
+Engineers are working on several other in case the top kill doesn’t work, including injecting assorted junk into the well to clog it up, and lowering a new blowout preventer on top of the one that failed.

 The only certain permanent solution is a pair of relief wells crews have already started drilling, but the task could take at least two months.